F5Networks/f5-openstack-hot/README.md

   The *experimental* directory also contains heat templates that have been created by F5 Networks.
 However, these templates have not completed full testing and are subject to change.
 F5 Networks does not offer technical support for templates in the experimental directory, so use these templates with caution.

 ## Template information
-These templates employ similar pattern as Openstack TripleO wherein the common/reusable templates and components such as software configs and scripts are referenced by parent templates.
+These templates employ similar pattern as OpenStack TripleO wherein the common/reusable templates and components such as software configs and scripts are referenced by parent templates.
 When launching a stack, you only need to specify the parent template as the template param, and Heat engine automatically takes care of the dependencies.

 Descriptions for each template are contained at the top of each template in the *Description* key.
 For additional information, and assistance in deploying a template, see the README file on the individual template pages.